garrandall/popular-music-data/tracks/gotta-see-jane-r--dean-taylor.md

 It could not feel what's in the heart of me
 I was so alone in a world of stone
 I missed her arms, that once held me
-That made me see, i was the lonely one
+That made me see, I was the lonely one
-But now and then i was runnin' scared
+But now and then I was runnin' scared
-And i could feel the touch of time
+And I could feel the touch of time
 Turnin' the wheel of life to yesterday
 When love and happiness were mine
 I gotta find that world of jane and me
 Liked it used to be
-Oh, i gotta see jane
+Oh, I gotta see jane
-Her love for me i pushed aside
+Her love for me I pushed aside
 Walked out alone
 To face a world turned cold
-Although i tried i could not survive
+Although I tried I could not survive
 The frantic pace, the constant chase
 To win the race, it's not a part of me
-I've gotta find what i left behind
+I've gotta find what I left behind
-Oh, i gotta see jane, i gotta see jane
+Oh, I gotta see jane, I gotta see jane